 Mick and Sue and the cool gang

-Policies: 24 hour Cancellation policy operates to cancel or change appointments, toileting in the pool will result in a £50 charge, any block bookings must be used in within 8 weeks of payment date - no roll overs allowed.
+Policies: 24 hour Cancellation policy operates to cancel or change appointments, toileting in the treadmill will result in a £50 charge

 Tessa's first introduction to the pool following cruciate ligament surgery!

 Henry at his weekly hydrotherapy session!